CVHvn/RL-Algorithms/Monte-Carlo-Tree-Search/README.md

     - But requires an average of **21 minutes 58 seconds** to complete.
     - Combined with the result table above, we can see that total rewards don't increase when increasing SEARCH_STEP (or at least need to increase SEARCH_STEP very high, increasing by several times won't have clear effects) but the runtime is very long --> not worth trying more.
 - Testing with REUSE_TREE:
     - Results in the table below
-    - We can see the results are not improved (lower than not reusing tree), however tuning gamma may be give different results.
+    - When using REUSE TREE, the number of searches can be reduced while still giving good results (work with only 10 searchs).
+However, when the number of searches is increased, the results will not increase (or decrease).
     - With the above results, using REUSE TREE doesn't show significant effectiveness (even worse) while search time is very long --> not worth trying more.

 <div align="center">